Formation of GW230529 from Isolated Binary Evolution: Population Synthesis of BHNS Mergers and Formation of GW230529

 \subsection{Method}

-In this section, we employ the rapid binary population synthesis code \texttt{COMPAS} \citep{Stevenson2017,Vigna2018,Neijssel2019,TeamCOMPAS2022} to explore the formation of GW230529 through the isolated binary evolution channel.
-To characterize star formation environments, we adopt a metallicity-specific star formation rate density model suggested in \cite{Broekgaarden2021b} which combines the \cite{Madau2014} star formation density with the \cite{Panter2004} mass-metallicity relation.
-To determine compact object masses during core-collapse SNe of stars, the `delayed' SN prescription \citep{Fryer2012} is adopted, which allows for the production of mass-gap BHs \citep[see also][]{Mandel2020}.
-Based on the metallicity-specific star formation rate density prescription, we generate and evolve binary systems according to the fiducial population synthesis model described in Table 1 of \cite{Broekgaarden2021}, with the maximum NS mass changed to $M_{\rm NS,max} = 2.2\,M_\odot$, and the velocity dispersion of BH natal kick, modeled with a Maxwellian distribution, to $\sigma_{\rm BH} = 100\,{\rm km}\,{\rm s}^{-1}$ following with the measurements on the proper motions of Galactic BH X-ray binaries \citep{Arti2019}.
+In this section, we employ the rapid binary population synthesis code \texttt{COMPAS} {\citep[version 02.39.00;][]{Stevenson2017,Vigna2018,Neijssel2019,TeamCOMPAS2022}} to explore the formation of GW230529 through the isolated binary evolution channel.
+To determine compact object masses during core-collapse SNe (CCSNe) of stars, the `delayed' SN prescription \citep{Fryer2012} is adopted, which allows for the production of mass-gap BHs \citep[see {also the stochastic recipe developed by}][]{Mandel2020}. {We generate and evolve binary systems according to the fiducial population synthesis model described in Table 1 of \cite{Broekgaarden2021}, with the maximum NS mass changed to $M_{\rm NS,max} = 2.2\,M_\odot$.} {We refer readers to Table \ref{tab:COMPAS} in Appendix for further details on other initial conditions, parameter settings, and simulation settings we used. }